The underlying irony of modern communication technology is that it often fails when it’s needed most: during disasters.

 Cellular networks have been a prominent casualty of climate instability in the past few years.

 In 2017, Hurricane Harvey wrecked hundreds of cellular towers, leaving some counties with cell-site outage percentages of up to 95 percent, according to Ars Technica.
 While this pales in comparison to the 1,000 or so cell sites that were disrupted during Hurricane Katrina in 2005, more than 148,000 people in the Houston area were left with no access to internet, TV and phone services.
-The only silver lining is that the Texas Wide Area Radio Network (TXWARN) P25 system from Motorola Solutions worked as intended, which gave first-responders a means to coordinate rescue operations.
+The only silver lining is that the Texas Wide Area Radio Network (TXWARN) P25 system from Motorola Solutions worked as intended, which gave emergency responders a means to coordinate rescue operations.
 Ham radio operators also stepped up to the plate, and provided invaluable communication with the outside world in areas where all other mediums failed.

 Fast-forward to October 2018: Hurricane Michael’s assault on the South left some cities without adequate coverage.
 Panama City Beach Mayor Mike Thomas said “we’re having phone troubles out here with the cellular service” and added that, “the city’s carrier has done a pretty poor job,” according to Wireless Estimator.
 Cellular coverage suffered in the area, despite battery backups that should have lasted longer than they did.
 Meanwhile, in Bay County 65 percent of cell sites failed, according to Bloomberg.

 Less than a month later, some of the cell sites in the path of the widespread California wildfires were disrupted, making it difficult for citizens to get the help they needed.
-In its coverage of the event, Bloomberg pointed out that the FCC has voiced repeated concern about the resilience of cellular to such events.
+In its coverage of the event, Bloomberg pointed out that the FCC has voiced repeated concern about the resilience of cellular communication to such events.
 Nevertheless, there is still no requirement for cell sites to have backup power, as carriers have repeatedly pushed back against the idea because of the additional infrastructure needed to support power redundancy.

 These and other incidents have sparked conversations about how prepared we are to deal with a larger-scale disaster such as an earthquake along one of the West Coast’s many fault lines.
 In 2015, Los Angeles became the first U.S. city to enact “quake safety standards” for cell towers, according to the Los Angeles Times.
 However, without formal backup power requirements, a failure in power infrastructure could still yield a cell-site failure.